 MEOLUT networking is expected to be essential during the pre-operational phase of the MEOSAR system, when the limited number of satellites will directly impact the capability of MEOLUTs to locate beacons.
-With complete MEOSAR constellations in a fully operational MEOSAR system, MEOLUT networking would still be beneficial.
-A network of MEOLUTs would augment the coverage of individual MEOLUTs, providing for the location of beacons at the fringe of the coverage area.
+With complete MEOSAR constellations in a fully operational MEOSAR system, MEOLUT networking will continue to be beneficial for enhanced performance and redundancy.
+Networking MEOLUTs will augment the coverage of stand-alone MEOLUTs, providing for the location of beacons at the fringe of their coverage area.